What if I told you your favorite online store was offering 40% off all orders for the next hour?

 Instead of offering their doorbuster sale for one day only, or even just a few hours, they got customers coming back to their site for multiple days in a row by featuring a different (and amazing) deal of the day well past Black Friday.

 Countdown timers are the ultimate tool in your Black Friday sales kit.

 The tick-tock of the sales clock is a constant reminder to your visitors that time is about to run out on your amazing sale, and can create major fear of missing out (aka FOMO!).

 And with 94% of online shoppers spending time trying to find the lowest price, you need to make sure there's no hesitation when they land on your site.
 If deal-hunters stumble across your store and see there's only five minutes left to get a deal, chances are they'll immediately take advantage of that opportunity!

 Check out our favorite Shopify app for adding a countdown timer to your online store: It displays a fully customizable, live countdown timer on any page of your store, letting your customers know exactly when your sale will end, down to the second!

 To wrap it up

 Timed sales might be the best way to increase urgency surrounding your sales this Black Friday, but make sure not to over do it.

-Focus on one or two strong sales at a time, and don't over-promote them with banners, sale icons, pop-ups, and bundle sales all on your product pages on top of your countdown times.
+Focus on one or two strong sales at a time, and don't over-promote them with banners, sale icons, pop-ups, and bundle sales on top of your countdown timers.
 It will clutter your message and irritate your customers, sending them directly to your competitors.

 Have any questions on how to run a timed sale?
-Let us know in the comments below and one of our eCommerce specialist will follow up with you!
+Let us know in the comments below and one of our eCommerce specialists will follow up with you!